dcunited001/dcunited001.github.io/_posts/2016-05-31-the-nature-of-god.md

 And so, this light derived from knowledge and truth can never be destroyed.
-Whenever and wherever there are beings with the time, stability and blessing of God to further the development of their consciousness, will rediscover truth and reclaim light.
-Destroy it if you are so empowered; if you so desire.
+Whenever and wherever there are beings with the time, stability and blessing of God to further the development of their consciousness, they will rediscover truth and reclaim light.
+Try to destroy it if you are so empowered; if you so desire.
 These truths are self-evident through exploration of our world and our mind.
 They can be suppressed to decimation, but obliteration is simply not possible.

 Pulverizing this crystalline light with unrelenting force flares iridescent shards outward, each a verdant propagule.
-Inviscating those flecks within honey foments precipitation; in Kafkaesque amber, phononic waves propagate outward, any astringence or obduracy diminishing resistance in effect; in basalt, waves reflect back inward, transforming seismic tension into stupefying liquefaction amidst vortical convolution yielding recrystallization.
+Inviscating those flecks within honey foments precipitation; in Kafkaesque amber, phononic waves propagate outward, any astringence or obduracy diminishing resistance instead; in basalt, waves reflect back inward, transforming seismic tension into stupefying liquefaction amidst vortical convolution yielding recrystallization.

-The deafening zealous gesellschaft seeking asphyxiation of light traps your screams for justice and their echoes like halon with visceral lung-popping force.
-An illusory dream, for in their gusting fervor to align all to their will lies their philistinic ignorance of preordained universal will, underlying the metaphysical from which we all descend.
+The deafening zealous Gesellschaft seeks asphyxiation of light, like halon, extinguishing your screams for justice and their echoes with visceral lung-popping force.
+An illusory dream, for in their gusting fervor to align all to their will lies their philistinic ignorance of the universe’s preordained evolutionary endpoint, which itself reflects the metaphysical from whence we all descend.
+As we broaden our knowledge, our belief systems overlap and homogenize.
+Henceforth, vicissitude portends attendant metamorphosis, approaching allineation with this original image.
 This imbues them with an Achilles heel, a vulnerability to an immeasurably meager stone: their beloved anathema.
 Or anyone so ostracized from the world of Sin City who has rejected the engrained juxtaposition of good and evil so perfectly as to be nearly indistinguishable.
+Such a free radical could inspire an ecstatic chain reaction.

-So even when every single spore has been squelched, sporadic particulate oscillations defy the entropy of separation, realigning their junction to the metastellar wind of cosmic fate.
-Each iota, purged of all memory of truth, encapsulated within judgement of reality inversion, begin vailing electrifying scintillation onto emergent field lines, melding dual valence whence nihility's self-præterition inverts, driven by skyrmionic dissonance from an idyllic, continuous space.
+Yet even when every single spore has been squelched, sporadic particulate oscillations defy the entropy of separation, realigning their nexus to the metastellar wind of cosmic fate.
+Purged of all memory of truth and encapsulated unaware within twisting circuitous reality-inversion, each iota begin vailing electrifying scintillation onto emergent field lines, melding dual valence whence nihility's self-præterition inverts, driven by skyrmionic dissonance from an idyllic, continuous space.
+There is something else there.
 Thenceforth, dissolution of the abyssal nihility between transpires into recombinant discord.
-Swirling spectra of each moeity helically leafing together weave themselves onto the empyrean loom.
+Helically leafing together, swirling spectra of each moeity weave themselves onto the empyrean loom.

 Across space and time, this libration seems frivolously impertinent;
 just dull dithering, stochastic and irrelevant.
 Yet at every conjugant